performing with Davidson College Chorale

 Over the years he has received recognition in several piano competitions, including winning the Grand Prix at the 32nd Polish Tournament of Foreign Scholarship Holders in Antonin (2019), an Honorable Mention at the 1st International Chopin Competition in Turzno (2019), Second Prize at the International Beethoven Sonata Competition in Memphis (2013), and Second Place in the American Prize concerto category (2018).

 He has performed in numerous venues as a collaborative musician.
-Some recent highlights include: duo recitals with violinist Maciej Lulek at the National Museum in Kraków, Poland in 2019; piano trio performances with members of the Charlotte Symphony; performances of contemporary music through Memphis’s Luna Nova Ensemble, with annual appearances at the Belvedere Chamber Music Festival; numerous recitals in the Charlotte area, as well as appearances as an orchestral keyboardist with the Charlotte Symphony.
+Some highlights include: duo recitals at the National Museum in Kraków, Poland in 2019; piano trio performances with members of the Charlotte Symphony; performances of contemporary music through Memphis’s Luna Nova Ensemble, with annual appearances at the Belvedere Chamber Music Festival; and numerous recitals in North Carolina.